 - 2. The LTAC shall assist and support the Academic Board as the academic authority of Ravensbourne University London and shall provide advice to the Vice-Chancellor, if that service is sought. - 3.
-The LTAC's overriding functions shall be to: - a. safeguard the standards of learning, teaching and assessment. - b. oversee and monitor the overall effectiveness of learning, teaching and assessment against strategy and policy; set targets and key performance indicators and monitor progress against these; - to identify and share innovation and best practice to enhance the University's learning, teaching and assessment activities, and to support staff in their pedagogical effectiveness and scholarly activity. - d. oversee strategic alignment of learning and teaching activities with resources, learning environments and student support, to ensure delivery of an integrated student experience. - e. ensure that each programme of study is delivered in a manner that provides, in practice, a learning opportunity and resources which give students a fair and reasonable chance of achieving the academic standards required for successful completion; - f. ensure that Ravensbourne University London fosters an ethos of inclusive practice and operates in accordance with the Equality Act 2010 and that all aspects of provision are available to individuals with protected characteristics, where reasonable; - g. proactively review, promote and disseminate internal and external initiatives and developments that will enhance academic and professional practice, course delivery and the student experience within the University; and - h. to provide leadership and guidance in relation to the enhancement of learning, teaching and assessment through the establishment of Enhancement Working Groups. - 4.
-To assist it in its provision of advice to the Academic Board, the LTAC shall receive the following for approval: - a. from the Dean, the Learning, Teaching and Assessment Strategy (every 3 years); - b. from the Head of Research, the Research Strategy (every 3 years); - c. from the Dean, the Annual Learning, Teaching and Assessment Report;
+The LTAC's overriding functions shall be to: - a.
+Safeguard the standards of learning, teaching and assessment; - b.
+Oversee and monitor the overall effectiveness of learning, teaching and assessment against strategy and policy; set targets and key performance indicators and monitor progress against these; - To identify and share innovation and best practice to enhance the University's learning, teaching and assessment activities, and to support staff in their pedagogical effectiveness and scholarly activity; - d.
+Oversee strategic alignment of learning and teaching activities with resources, learning environments and student support, to ensure delivery of an integrated student experience; - e.
+Ensure that each programme of study is delivered in a manner that provides, in practice, a learning opportunity and resources which give students a fair and reasonable chance of achieving the academic standards required for successful completion; - f.
+Ensure that Ravensbourne University London fosters an ethos of inclusive practice and operates in accordance with the Equality Act 2010 and that all aspects of provision are available to individuals with protected characteristics, where reasonable: - g.
+Proactively review, promote and disseminate internal and external initiatives and developments that will enhance academic and professional practice, course delivery and the student experience within the University; and - h.
+To provide leadership and guidance in relation to the enhancement of learning, teaching and assessment through the establishment of Enhancement Working Groups. - 4.
+To assist it in its provision of advice to the Academic Board, the LTAC shall receive the following for approval: - a.
+From the Dean, the Learning, Teaching and Assessment Strategy (every 3 years); - b.
+From the Head of Research, the Research Strategy (every 3 years); - c.
+From the Dean, the Annual Learning, Teaching and Assessment Report;

-- d. from the Dean, the Learning Environments and Student Support Annual Report; - e. from the Deputy Vice-Chancellor, the Annual Scholarship Report; - f. from the Director of Student Recruitment and Success, the Annual Admissions and Recruitment (including APL) Report; - g. from the Head of Planning, the Student Achievement Annual Report; - h. from the Head of Planning, the Access and Participation Plan Monitoring Return; - i. from the Head of Planning, the Equality, Diversity and Inclusion Annual Report; - j. from the Dean, the ESFA (apprenticeships) Year-End Report; - k. from the Head of Academic Quality, the Conduct of Assessment Report; - 5.
-To assist it in its provision of advice to the Academic Board, the LTAC shall receive the following for discussion: - a. from the Dean, the Graduate Outcomes Survey Results. - b. from the Dean, the NSS Results; - c. from the Chairs of Enhancement Working Groups, reports on progress and outputs from enhancement activities.
+- d.
+From the Dean, the Learning Environments and Student Support Annual Report; - e.
+From the Deputy Vice-Chancellor, the Annual Scholarship Report; - f.
+From the Head of Academic Quality, the Student Achievement Annual Report; - g.
+From the Head of Access and Participation, the Access and Participation Plan Monitoring Return; - h.
+From the Head of Planning, the Access and Participation Plan Monitoring Return; - i.
+From the Head of Planning, the Equality, Diversity and Inclusion Annual Report; - j.
+From the Dean, the ESFA (apprenticeships) Year-End Report; - k.
+From the Head of Academic Quality, the Conduct of Assessment Report. - 5.
+To assist it in its provision of advice to the Academic Board, the LTAC shall receive the following for discussion: - a.
+From the Dean, the Graduate Outcomes Survey Results; - b.
+From the Dean, the NSS Results: - c.
+From the Chairs of Enhancement Working Groups, reports on progress and outputs from enhancement activities.